erantapaa/haskell-browser-mods/README.md

 Example:

-1. Page contains the linke `https://hackage.haskell.org/package/base/docs/Prelude.html#v:not`
-with the intention of it going to the documentation for the `not` function in the latest version of `base` package.
+1. A page contains the link `https://hackage.haskell.org/package/base/docs/Prelude.html#v:not` with the intention of it going to the documentation for the `not` function in the latest version of `base` package.

-2. Hackage issues redirect to a version specific page like `https://hackage.haskell.org/package/base-4.9.0.0/docs/Prelude.html`
+2. When Safari follows the link Hackage issues a redirect to a version specific page like `https://hackage.haskell.org/package/base-4.9.0.0/docs/Prelude.html`

 3. Safari follows the redirect but does not add the the `#v:not` fragment to the end of the url.
 Consequently the page is not scrolled to the definition of the `not` function.

 To mitigate this problem, the mods for the hayoo site have the ability to call a REST api service to get the latest version of a package.
-If the variable `LATEST_API_ENDPOINT` is set, a link to Hackage without an explicit package version will be translated via the service to one with a version.
+If the variable `LATEST_API_ENDPOINT` is set a link to Hackage without an explicit package version will be translated via the service to one with a version.
 See the directory `latest-server` for more details on setting up the server.